summercms/dns-blocklists/README.md

 ---

 ### ***Personal - My manually maintained blacklist*** <a name="personal"></a>
-*Contains blockable hosts that I found during DNS monitoring.
-Ads, Tracking, Badware and more.*
+*My personal blocklist, an extension for known blocklists.
+Blocks ads, trackers, native device trackers, badware and more.
+Not intended to be used as a standalone blocklist, it serves as a addition for other blocklists!*

-**Entries:** *957 domains/hosts - 663 compressed domains*
+**Entries:** *25220 domains/hosts - 13468 compressed domains*

 | Format | Link | Can be used for |
 |:-------|:-----|:----------------|